Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Creating a custom socket (delete after).md

 # Delete this after writing the conclusions in the appropriate note
 # Checklist
 The final architecture should pass this checklist.
+Open checked boxes to see solution.
 - [ ] Can use custom socket API?
 - [ ] Received messages are handled by a core object before being delivered to the custom processing method?
 	- Required for control core messages such as Link Request, Link Ack, Link Refuse, etc.